matthew-craig/AnimalLogic-CP/ReadMe.txt

 Running:

-I've included the executable in the git repo and it should run as is.
+I've included the executable in the git repo look in the Data folder it should run as is.

 Note that the executable looks to load 2 obj files simplesphere.obj and largesphere.obj that should be present in the Data directory.
 Note that the largesphere submitted to